List of Muslim astronauts

 This is a list of astronauts of Muslim origin who have traveled to outer space.
 As of 2024, 18 of them (14 men and 4 women) have been in outer space.
-Except Muhammed Faris and Talgat Musabayev, all of them are alive as of October 2025.
+Except Abdul Ahad Momand, Muhammed Faris and Talgat Musabayev, all of them are alive as of October 2025.

 List of Muslim astronauts

 Sultan bin Salman Al Saud, the first Arab and Muslim to fly in outer space.

 Anousheh Ansari, the first female Muslim and Iranian American in space.